maxchampoux/fx4biz-rest/README.md

 You authenticate to the FX4BIZ API by providing one of your API keys in the request.
 You can have multiple API keys active at one time.
 Your API keys carry many privileges, so be sure to keep them secret!

-Authentication to the API occurs via [HTTP Basic Auth.](http://en.wikipedia.org/wiki/Representational_state_transfer).
-Provide your API key as the basic auth username.
+Authentication to the API occurs via [HTTP Auth.](http://en.wikipedia.org/wiki/Representational_state_transfer) Provide your API key as the basic auth username.
 You do not need to provide a password.

 All API request must be made over [HTTPS](http://en.wikipedia.org/wiki/HTTPS).
 Calls made over plain HTTP will fail.
 You must authenticate for all requests.